palmertt-uc/PokemonViewer/README.md

 ## Introduction

-This mobile friendly Pokémon web application allows the user to view all of the original Pokémon, including their details such as:
+This mobile friendly Pokémon web application allows the user to view all of the original Pokémon and their details such as:
 - Evolutions
 - Height
 - Weight